pvvx/ZigbeeTLc/README.md

 2. If using Android, Windows, Linux: Ensure you enabled "experimental web platform features".
 Therefore copy the according link (i.e. chrome://flags/#enable-experimental-web-platform-features for Chrome), open a new browser tab, paste the copied URL.
 Now sten the _Experimental Web Platform features_ flag to _Enabled_.
 Then restart the browser.
 3. In the Telink Flasher Page: Press `Connect:`.
 The browser should open a popup with visible Bluetooth devices.
 Choose the according target device (i.e. LYWSD03MMC) to pair.
 4. After connection is established a _Do Acivation_ button appears.
 Press this button to start the decryption key process.
 5. Now you can press the Zigbee Firmware button to directly flash the `Zigbee Firmware`:<br>Alternatively you can choose a specific firmware binary (i.e. the original firmware) via the file chooser.
+Example: in the file name field paste "https://github.com/devbis/z03mmc/releases/download/1.0.6/1141-0203-10063001-z03mmc.zigbee".
 7. Press Start Flashing.
 Wait for the firmware to finish.
 8. The device should now show up in your Zigbee bridge (If joining is enabled, of course).
 If this does not happen, reinsert the battery and/or short-circuit the RESET and GND pins on the LYWSD03MMC board, and on sensors with a button, press the button and hold it for 3 seconds.